 Armon joined Watsi on April 7th, 2014.
-Eight years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nine years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Armon's most recent donation traveled 8,800 miles to support Chom, a retired commune chief from Cambodia, to fund cataract surgery so he can regain his vision.

 Armon has funded healthcare for 121 patients in 14 countries.